exasim-project/FoamAdapter/doc/ci.rst

 **Relevant Labels:**

 * ``Skip-build`` — Skip all build-and-test jobs on both GitHub and LRZ GitLab.
-* ``benchmark`` — Enable GPU benchmarking jobs after successful build-and-test jobs and integration tests.
+* ``benchmark`` — Enable GPU benchmarking jobs after successful build-and-test jobs.

 These labels allow developers to customize the CI process according to their needs.